-These animals are frequently sighted on our tours during the fall and winter periods, often lethargically lying around on the exposed rock beds at Race Rocks.
+These animals are frequently sighted on our tours during the fall and winter periods.
+They are often lethargically lying around on the exposed rock beds at Race Rocks.
 This can, at times, be good and bad as they are so large.
 However, their lack of movement can make them appear to be just a large boulder.

 These animals are named after the shape of their nose, also known as a rostrum or proboscis, which resembles that of an elephants’ trunk.
 These Pinnipeds are the second largest seal in the world, second to the southern elephant seal.
 It is a part of the Phocid or true seal family, as it has no external ear flaps and moves on land, less than gracefully, by flopping around on its belly.

 Males weigh up to about 8,800 lbs (4,00kg) and can be over 20ft (6m) in length.
-Females, being significantly less in size, only weigh up to 1,500 lbs (600kg) and can grow to 10ft (3m) in length.
-Besides there relative size easily indicating their sex, another recognisable feature to distinguish between males and females is the large noise, rostrum or proboscis that only males have.
+Females are significantly less in size, usually only weighing up to 1,500 lbs (600kg) and growing to 10ft (3m) in length.
+Besides their relative size easily indicating their sex, another recognisable feature to distinguish between males and females is the large noise, rostrum or proboscis that only males have.

-Diving – The northern elephant seal has the deepest recorded dives in the seal family, over 1500m for over a 2 hour duration under the water!
+Diving – The northern elephant seal has the deepest recorded dives in the seal family -- over 1500m for more than a 2 hour duration under the water!
 One way they are able to complete such long and deep dives is due to their amazing ability to dramatically reduce their metabolic rate below resting levels – this basically means they are spending an incredibly small amount of energy whilst diving.

 In the early 20th century, elephant seals were hunted almost to extinction for their blubber, specifically for lamp oil.
 It is assumed that the population was reduced to around 100 Northern Elephant Seals around the 1900’s.
 However, today's population exceeds 100,000 seals along the North-eastern Pacific coastline.
 A great conservational story!